About The Artist And Photographer Rebecca Brogan

 I would like to thank the following people for their personal sacrifice and selfless support of my ministry:

-Joe Brogan, Mike Dolan, Sarah Dolan, Gail Forder, Paul Barrington, Esther Cawthorn, Sally Steffan, Wai Yan Lee, Caroline Read, Janet Stone, Allison Bennett, Sam Howard, Tim Howard, Annette Castro, Terry Pinfold, Simon Olding, Full Gamut Master Printers, Jacinta Jacobsen, Harry Kuiper, Focal Printing, Fast Forward Digital.
+Joe Brogan, Mike Dolan, Sarah Dolan, Gail Forder, Paul Barrington, Esther Cawthorn, Sally Steffan, Wai Yan Lee, Caroline Read, Janet Stone, Allison Bennett, Sam Slavica, Tim Howard, Anthony and Annette Castro, Terry Pinfold, Simon Olding, Full Gamut Master Printers, Jacinta Jacobsen, Harry Kuiper, Focal Printing, Fast Forward Digital.